 Although your music is niche, you’ve secured several record deals and toured in Europe and the Middle East.
-What has been behind this success?
+What’s behind this success?

 This year marks the 20th anniversary of KIMAERA’s formation.
-How has the Lebanese metal music industry evolved over this time?
+How has the Lebanese metal music industry evolved over the past two decades?

 Lebanese bands have come a long way since then, of course.
-Everything has changed and evolved, and it is much easier to reach an international crowd through different platforms and get your music across.
+Everything has changed and evolved, and it is much easier to reach an international crowd through different platforms and get your music heard.
 If you have the talent, people will recognize it.
 Many local bands have managed to go on tours and play at different festivals around the world.
 As for the local metal scene in general, ironically, it is used to be more active.
 Concerts and festivals used to take place every couple of months — private metal events, a lot was happening.
-In the last few years this changed, not drastically, but most of the older generation would agree.
+This has changed over the last few years, not drastically, but most of the older generation would agree.

 What has been the greatest highlight and biggest challenge the band has faced?

-Undeniably, the greatest highlight was performing at ‘Masters of Rock’ in the Czech Republic in 2010.
-It is one of the biggest metal festivals in Europe that’s attended by thousands of people.
+Undeniably, the greatest highlight was performing at “Masters of Rock” in the Czech Republic in 2010.
+It is one of the biggest metal festivals in Europe, attended by thousands of people.
 We were happily surprised to see so many fans in the front row wearing KIMAERA t-shirts.
 This was a driving force for the band to move forward and keep doing what we’ve always wanted to do.

 Roman history is a recurrent theme in your music.
 To what extent are you inspired by Lebanon’s links to ancient Rome?

-How hard is it to blend traditional instruments like the oud with heavy metal?
+How hard is it to blend traditional instruments, such as oud, with heavy metal?

 Actually, it is not that hard.
-Our main concern was to avoid making the traditional instruments seem forced in the songs but rather feel natural and authentic.
-That’s been a major challenge for many bands who tried to do it — it just didn’t always work.
+Our goal is to avoid making traditional instruments seem forced in the songs but rather feel natural and authentic.
+This been a major challenge for many bands who tried to do it — it just didn’t always work.
 We are really happy with the outcome.
 Combining different instruments, traditional and modern, fits the concept brilliantly, as I mentioned before.

-In theory, to be able to combine such instruments like oud with heavy metal you need great musical knowledge, especially in oriental music.
+In theory, to be able to combine oud and other traditional instruments with heavy metal requires great musical knowledge, especially in oriental music.
 Our guitarist Pierre Najm has got it.
-So me, Patrick, Pierre and our keyboardist, Charbel Abboud — who is a master in orchestration — have been working closely to get it right; and I can safely say that this is the best album the band has made so far.
+So Patrick, Pierre, our keyboardist Charbel Abboud — who is a master in orchestration — and I have been working closely to get it right; and I can safely say that this is the best album the band has made so far.

-When you’re not performing, what do you and the band members most enjoy doing?
+When you’re not performing, what do you and the band members enjoy doing?

 When we are not performing, we always try to get together for drinks in Badaro and talk about making music.
 We simply can’t stop discussing KIMAERA-related matters whenever we meet!